aragalie/FX_NaiveChartPredictions_using_fastai/README.md

 - Run the prediction model
 - Be dissapointed with the prediction accuracy and try again :)

-### 1. Oanda_Data_Retrieval
+## 1. Oanda_Data_Retrieval

-This is the initial step of data preparation, plotting and exporting as images
+This is the initial step of data preparation, plotting and exporting as images.
+Note that even though i'm using this example for FX data, with minimal code adjustment you can use your own data sources/DataFrames

 #### Data retrieval and preparation